Natural Selection is not an Agent2017 Oct 19

 Darwin introduced the concept of natural selection as an analog "to man’s power of selection" .
 This selector is a power of the environment around an organism.

 Through selective breeding, humans are able to dramatically affect plants and animals.
 However, humans do not add any variation or invention to these biological entities.
-At best if desired variations happen to occur, humans can create an environment where they can be sorted for preservation.
+At best if desired variations happen to occur naturally, humans can create an environment where they can be sorted for preservation.
 All adaptive change to the artificial environment being enforced by the humans comes from the organisms being farmed.

 Therefore in biological systems, the agency for change is in the organisms.